-^{} Unless a blood draw is scheduled, home visits will be non-contact (participant self-swab of nose and throat, questionnaire; study worker stays 2m away from household at all times).
-Contact home visit will include participant self-swab of nose and throat, questionnaire and blood draw.
+- \ Unless a venous blood draw is scheduled, home visits will be non-contact (participant self-swab of nose and throat, questionnaire; study worker stays 2m away from household at all times; capillary blood draw if participant has been randomly selected for blood draw and consented).
+Contact home visit will include participant self-swab of nose and throat, questionnaire and venous blood draw. - Those approached for blood samples (either initially at enrolment or after enrolment) will be asked for consent to continue monthly follow-up visits to April 2022 (original consent form specified participation for 12 months only, so additional consent is required even from those already providing blood samples to extend follow-up to April 2022).